Planning Your Major or Minor

 The history major course planning forms are very useful for making sure you will meet the requirements for a history major or minor.
 If you are considering majoring or minoring, it is useful to look at them even if you are unable to officially declare for several months in order to see what sort of classes you might need to take.
 When it is time to declare, save a copy on your computer, fill it out, and email it to your advisor.
-You will submit a hard copy to the history department office after you meet to discuss it and are asked to update it every semester.
+Your advisor will approve the form, sign it, and send it directly to the department.

 For students matriculated in Fall 2011 or after